 Several types of short-term loans are available in Canada, including:

 These are small, high-interest loans typically due on your next payday.
-Payday loans are usually easy to obtain but can be very expensive.
+Payday loans are usually easy to obtain but can be very expensive, especially loans for no job and bad credit.

 Payday loans are like installment loans, except lenders offer amounts ranging from $100 to $1,500.
 Typically, payday loans are available for payments of $1,500, with repayment terms ranging from 14 to 62 days.
 However, payday lenders typically only provide loans in the $100-1500 range, with shorter repayment terms at 14 days.
 Payday loans are designed to bridge the gap between paychecks and last for a shorter time.